domel/research-paper-2025/README.md

 # Online Demo

-There is an online demo available here:
+We provide an online demo for testing query translation and execution:
 [https://editor.notation3.org/spin3/s/oG7qKAqN](https://editor.notation3.org/spin3/s/oG7qKAqN).

 The demo is pre-loaded with Zika experiment queries and example data.
-You can click "execute" to run the query; the results will appear below, together with links for downloading the generated SPIN files and N3 rules.
+After clicking "execute", the query results and translated files (SPIN, N3) are shown.

 # Experiment results